mozilla-metrics/grouperfish/docs/batch_system.rst

    * Otherwise

      I.   Fetch all concrete queries for this namespace

      II.
 Fetch all template queries for this namespace

      III.
-Resolve the template queries (see below).
+Resolve the template queries (see :ref:``template-queries``).
           Add the reults to the concrete queries obtained in (I).